Civilians flee Syrian border towns as Turkish warplanes, artillery kick off offensive

 The artillery strikes, which also targeted YPG gun and sniper positions, were aimed at sites far from residential areas, the source said.

-A Reuters cameraman in the Turkish town of Akcakale saw several explosions across the border in the Syrian town of Tel Abyad, where a witness reported people fleeing en masse.
+A Reuters cameraman in the Turkish town of Akcakale saw several explosions across the border in the Syrian town of Tel Abyad.
+A witness said people were fleeing en masse.

-Large explosions also rocked Ras al Ain, just across the border from the Turkish town of Ceylanpinar, a CNN Turk reporter said.
-The sound of planes could he heard above and smoke was rising from buildings in Ras al Ain, he said.
+Explosions also rocked Ras al Ain, just across the border from the Turkish town of Ceylanpinar, a CNN Turk reporter said.
+The sound of warplanes could he heard above and smoke was rising from buildings in Ras al Ain, he said.

 The SDF said military positions and civilians in the city of Qamishli and the town of Ain Issa - more than 30 km (20 miles) inside Syria - had been hit, and said there were initial reports of civilian casualties.